 - General partnership – A partnership in which all associates participate fully in the operation of the business, are equally liable for all actions, and share equally in profits and losses, regardless of the actual contributions made.

 - Limited partnership – A partnership in which one party (made up of one or more people) called general partners, having unlimited liability, manage the business and, another party (of one or more people) called limited partners, contribute capital and share in the profits.

-- Limited liability company – A company in which the members and managers aren’t liable for a debt or obligation of the company.
+- Limited liability company – A company in which the members and managers are not liable for a debt or obligation of the company.

-- Corporation – An entity that’s treated as a separate, artificial person apart and distinct from the shareholders who own it.
+- Corporation – An entity that is treated as a separate, artificial person apart and distinct from the shareholders who own it.

-If you’re just starting a business – or your company is in undergoing a transition – you need expert legal advice.
+If you are just starting a business – or your company is in undergoing a transition – you need expert legal advice.
 Call a Colorado corporate litigation attorney as soon as possible at 303-792-5595.

 Our Colorado Commercial Litigation Lawyers Can Help

-We’ve earned a reputation as one of the premier trial firms nationwide, and we’ll work to bring your case to a favorable resolution, whether it takes a trial by judge or jury, arbitration, or through a negotiated settlement.
-Our Colorado corporate litigation attorneys are admitted in several states and federal courts around the country, and have been recognized for their aggressive and effective advocacy.
+We have earned a reputation as one of the premier trial firms nationwide, and we will work to bring your case to a favorable resolution, whether it takes a trial by judge or jury, arbitration, or through a negotiated settlement.
+Our Colorado corporate litigation attorneys are admitted in several states and federal courts around the country and have been recognized for their aggressive and effective advocacy.